fairlearn/fairlearn/docs/faq.rst

 .. topic:: Fairlearn and Microsoft

     1. What is the relationship between Fairlearn and Microsoft?

+    1. How does Fairlearn relate to Microsoft's push for Responsible AI?

     1. What is the relationship between Fairlearn and AzureML?